 4. Will there be a public meeting?

-Yes, there will be an Alternative Corridor Evaluation Public Meeting in the Fall of 2023.
+Yes, there will be an Alternative Corridor Evaluation Public Meeting in Fall 2024.

 5. How can I comment on the study?